freesurfacemodules/FreeSurface/README.md

 #### What Does This Mode Do?

 ​		From a practical perspective, this mode can be used to create surprisingly realistic recreations of plucked string instruments, as well as weird, unconventional modulation effects.
+It can also be used as a *fully analog* delay for Karplus-Strong style synthesis.

 ​		From a theoretical perspective, the advection equation describes how substances are transported around by a moving fluid.
 The fluid is moving at a particular speed, and whatever substance is being pushed around moves with it.
 In this mode, the right input probe controls the fluid speed, and the left input probe is injecting the "substance" that gets pushed around.
 For example, this means that a pulse that enters the left input probe gets added into the channel, and then it rotates around the channel, either clockwise or counterclockwise, according to the settings of the right input probe.